103-year-old says 2020 has been the craziest year she’s seen

 “She always talks about her husband, mostly about how he looked,” Fairman said.
 “She keeps pictures of him when they were younger in her room.
 You can tell she has just been genuinely happy and not because of material things.”

-Rugal also talked about the long walks she used to take when she was younger.
-She said she would walk at least one mile a day to enjoy the fresh air and get her body moving.
+Rugal also talked about the long walks she use to take when she was younger.
+She said she would at least walk one mile a day to enjoy the fresh air and get her body moving.

-The last bit of advice Rugal left us all with as we ended our conversation was this: stay calm, stay home, and just take it easy.
+The last bit of advice Rugal left us all with as we ended out conversation was this: stay calm, stay home, and just take it easy.